 One of the topics that many people don’t talk about is that, soon after your first adjustment, you might feel as if you have a slight cold or flu virus taking hold.

-This has nothing to do with the sanitation of the office, but results from something which is often referred to as “toxic release”.
+This has nothing to do with the sanitation of the office but results from something which is often referred to as “toxic release” after an adjustment.

 Approximately 18-20 percent of first-time chiropractic patients experience these types of symptoms.
 While this might sound off-putting (seriously, who wants a cold, even a minor one?!) the fact is that this actually a good sign.

 The release of toxins from the body means that the body is healing.
 The same way that a scab, while ugly, protects the surface underneath until new skin grows toxic release is a similar sign that your body is on the mend!

 What types of symptoms are common with the toxic release?
 You might (or might not) experience any of the following: